 - Legendary weapons are Unique Weapons - they will never be procedurally generated, will have damage potential well above average for their Tier and have unique secondary attacks where applicable.

-A rarer weapon does not mean it is necessarily better than a common rarity.
-It does mean, however, that it is much more likely to be better than a more common weapon, but sometimes the weapon generation system will pick the worst possible numbers out of the range it can select from and the weapon will not be as powerful as it had the potential to be.
-To offset this, if a rare weapon has a more basic secondary attack, it will deal more damage than its more common variants and for 1-Handed weapons the possible stat ranges are more biased in favor of better damage and fire rate at higher rarities.
+A rarer weapon is not necessarily better than a common weapon of the same tier.
+It does mean, however, that it is much more likely to have a better main ability than a more common weapon, but sometimes the weapon generation system will pick the worst possible numbers out of the range it can select from and the weapon will not be as powerful as it had the potential to be.

-The secondary special attacks for rare and uncommon two handed weapons are shared by type, but only rare and legendary weapons will apply status effects with their primary attack.
+The secondary special attacks for rare and uncommon two handed weapons are shared by type.
+Only rare and legendary weapons will apply status effects with their primary attack, but all non-common two-handed weapons apply status effects with their special attacks.

 - Fire (applies Burning)